Luil0/Deaths_and_cause/README.md

 In this histogram we wanted to know how if there was any diffrences in the number of deaths each week.

-We can see that there are more than 20 weeks that are betweeen 270,000 and 280,000 number of deaths.
+We can see that there are more than 20 weeks that have between 270,000 and 280,000 number of deaths.